Douglas College > Study at Douglas > Register > Canadian students > Prerequisites, special permissions and corequisites

 Students attending Douglas College are required to meet a minimum standard of performance.
 The information concerning probation is outlined in the College Calendar.

 Those students who do not meet the standard are placed on probation and must consult a College Counsellor.
-Students who are newly placed on probation must consult with a College Counsellor no later than October 20, 2017 if they are intending on taking courses in Winter 2018.
+Students who are newly placed on probation must consult with a College Counsellor no later than February 23, 2018 if they are intending on taking courses in Summer 2018.
 Students who do not meet with a counsellor by this date will not be able to access their student record or register in future semesters.
 Students placed on probation prior to the current semester must consult a counsellor prior to registration.

 Counsellors will be available in Student Services (Room 4600) Monday to Friday, 9am to 4pm.
 There will be drop-in times and some late afternoon appointments as well.

 Call Student Services at 604-527-5486 for drop-in hours or to make an appointment.
 Students who do not see a Counsellor will be deregistered from all courses.
 Normal refund policies will apply.